saifulkhan/storytelling-vis/README.md

 ```
 @article{khan2024
     title={Feature-Action Design Patterns for Storytelling Visualizations with Time Series Data},
-    author={S. Khan and S. Jones and B. Bach and J. Cha and M. Chen and J. Meikle and J. C Roberts and J. Thiyagalingam and J. Wood and P. D. Ritsos},
+    author={S. Khan and S. Jones and B. Bach and J. Cha and M. Chen and J. Meikle and J. C. Roberts and J. Thiyagalingam and J. Wood and P. D. Ritsos},
     journal={arXiv preprint arXiv:2402.03116},
     year={2024},
 }